sathomas/sathomas.me/content/blog/robuststats/robuststats.md

 <figcaption>The probability density function (<abbr>PDF</abbr>) of the normal distribution shows that the mean lies exactly in the middle; that is exactly the definition of the <em>median,</em> and for this distribution, the two measures have the same expected value.</figcaption></figure>

 The situation is more complicated for the <abbr>MAD</abbr> and the standard deviation.
 That’s clear in our example, as the population standard deviation was \$25,000 while the sample <abbr>MAD</abbr> of the original group was only \$14,845.
 You can’t directly compare those numbers.
 It turns out, however, that all we need is a constant scaling factor to make the two values comparable.
 Let’s find that scaling factor.
 Remember that the <abbr>MAD</abbr> is defined as the median of absolute deviations.
-We’ve already seen that the median equals the mean, $\mu$.:
+We’ve already seen that the median equals the mean, $\mu$.

 $$
 \small{\text{MAD}}(X) = \text{median}(\left| X_i - \text{median}(X) \right|) = \text{median}(\left| X_i - \mu) \right|)